 Harms & Wende GmbH & Co.KG13 million euros boosting circular economy in the manufacturing industry

-Harms & Wende GmbH & Co KG, an innovative medium-sized company with its headquarters in Hamburg and a branch office in Karlsruhe, is leading the coordination of RECLAIM.
+Harms & Wende GmbH & Co KG, an innovative medium-sized company with its headquarters in Hamburg and a branch office in Karlsruhe, was leading the coordination of RECLAIM.
 The company has a long-standing partnership with Steinbeis Europa Zentrum, having successfully collaborated on numerous projects.
 Harms & Wende conducts research and development in the field of welding machines and offers customized solutions.
 Steinbeis Europa Zentrum has provided support for project applications, project, knowledge and innovation management, intellectual property rights clarification, and exploitation of project results.

 In RECLAIM, Harms & Wende utilized the received funds to develop an "Intelligent Health Management Toolkit" comprising of sensors and software that monitor the performance of their welding equipment.
 The toolkit enables efficient equipment utilization through actual analysis and forecasts, thereby enhancing customer satisfaction by providing rapid and targeted responses to customer problems, as well as advice on plant optimization.
 The beta version of the toolkit has already received significant interest from customers and will soon be implemented in the first production plants.